xsf/xmpp.org/content/blog/2023-07-07-newsletter.md

 ### Servers

 - The ejabberd [mod_s3_upload](https://github.com/processone/ejabberd-contrib/tree/master/mod_s3_upload) module gained [support for the use of a separate download host](https://github.com/processone/ejabberd-contrib/pull/320).
 This allows clients to download media content from a statically hosted S3 bucket.
-Initially, this feature was proposed to allow ejabberd to integrate with [Garage](https://garagehq.deuxfleurs.fr/), an open-source distributed object storage service tailored for self-hosting. with [Garage](https://garagehq.deuxfleurs.fr/), an open-source distributed object storage service tailored for self-hosting.
+Initially, this feature was proposed to allow ejabberd to integrate with [Garage](https://garagehq.deuxfleurs.fr/), an open-source distributed object storage service tailored for self-hosting.

 ### Libraries & Tools